Smokin' Aces

 The inciting incident occurs at 14 minutes when The FBI learns that Primo Sparazza has placed a million-dollar contract on Buddy Israel, triggering an immediate tactical response to protect their star witness and secure his testimony..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The various parties arrive at the Nomad Hotel in Lake Tahoe and begin infiltrating the building, committing to their deadly missions.
+This demonstrates the protagonist's commitment to The various parties arrive at the Nomad Hotel in Lake Tahoe and begin infiltrating the building, committing to their deadly missions.
 The FBI establishes their command center, and the siege officially begins., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The FBI loses control of the situation as the Tremor Brothers massacre their way through the hotel.
+Significantly, this crucial beat The FBI loses control of the situation as the Tremor Brothers massacre their way through the hotel.
 False defeat: what seemed like a manageable protection detail becomes a full-scale war zone with massive casualties., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 82 minutes (75% through) represents the emotional nadir.
 Here, Buddy Israel is shot and mortally wounded.
-As he's rushed into emergency surgery, the revelation emerges that he is actually the illegitimate son of Primo Sparazza, and the entire operation was orchestrated to harvest his heart for transplant., indicates the protagonist at their lowest point.
+As he's rushed into emergency surgery, the revelation emerges that he is actually the illegitimate son of Primo Sparazza, and the entire operation was orchestrated to harvest his heart for transplant., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 81% of the runtime.
 Messner confronts Maples with the truth, understanding the full scope of the conspiracy.
 He chooses to expose the corruption despite the personal and professional cost, reclaiming his moral compass., demonstrating the transformation achieved throughout the journey.